Lead magnets are common. Lead magnets that preserve user trust are still rare.

 - are measurable (you can attribute impact)

-Here's a pattern that works well: one-time unlock.
+A pattern that works well: one-time unlock.

 The pattern